Smelting: Early iron smelting

 The earliest evidence for iron-making is a small number of iron fragments with the appropriate amounts of carbon admixture found in the Proto-Hittite layers at Kaman-Kalehöyük and dated to 2200–2000 BC.
 Souckova-Siegolová (2001) shows that iron implements were made in Central Anatolia in very limited quantities around 1800 BC and were in general use by elites, though not by commoners, during the New Hittite Empire (~1400–1200 BC).

 Archaeologists have found indications of iron working in Ancient Egypt, somewhere between the Third Intermediate Period and 23rd Dynasty (ca. 1100–750 BC).
 Significantly though, they have found no evidence of iron ore smelting in any (pre-modern) period.
-In addition, very early instances of carbon steel were in production around 2000 years ago (around the first-century.) in northwest Tanzania, based on complex preheating principles.
-These discoveries are significant for the history of metallurgy.
+Claims of very early instances of carbon steel in production about 2000 years ago (around 1st century AD.) in northwest Tanzania, based on complex preheating principles, are controversial.

 Most early processes in Europe and Africa involved smelting iron ore in a bloomery, where the temperature is kept low enough so that the iron does not melt.
 This produces a spongy mass of iron called a bloom, which then must be consolidated with a hammer to produce wrought iron.
 Some of the earliest evidence to date for the bloomery smelting of iron is found at Tell Hammeh, Jordan, radiocarbon-dated to c.
 930 BC.

 Later iron smelting

 From the medieval period, an indirect process began to replace the direct reduction in bloomeries.
 This used a blast furnace to make pig iron, which then had to undergo a further process to make forgeable bar iron.
 Processes for the second stage include fining in a finery forge.
-In the 13th century during the High Middle Ages the blast furnace was introduced by China, which had been using it since as early as 200 b.c during the Qin dynasty. blast furnace summary | Britannica Puddling was also introduced in the Industrial Revolution.
+The blast furnace was first used by China, which had been using it since as early as 200 BC during the Qin dynasty.
+European blast furnaces began appearing in the 12th century AD in multiple locations such as Italy, Germany, and Sweden.
+Whether the European blast furnaces developed independently or ultimately derived from earlier Chinese technology remains uncertain.
+Both possibilities have been proposed, but direct evidence demonstrating transmission across Eurasia is lacking Puddling was also introduced in the Industrial Revolution.

 Both processes are now obsolete, and wrought iron is now rarely made.
 Instead, mild steel is produced from a Bessemer converter or by other means including smelting reduction processes such as the Corex Process.